 2. MIH-CP programs allow paramedics to divert non-emergency patients to cheaper alternative destinations

 Studies indicate that many people treated in EDs could safely be treated in less expensive and more appropriate locations.
-Rather than taking a patient suffering from an infection to an emergency department, they can instead be taken to urgent care or primary care office where they will not only be able to receive better quality of care, but they will avoid an expensive emergency bill.
+Rather than taking patients suffering from an infection to an emergency department, they can instead be taken to urgent care or primary care office where they will not only be able to receive better quality of care, but they will avoid an expensive emergency bill.

 Similarly, inebriated individuals can be taken to a sobering center; those suffering from mental health crises can be taken to appropriate mental health facilities; those suffering from drug addiction can be taken to a treatment center, and a paramedic can treat those dealing with chronic conditions or minor ailments in their own home.
 These alternative destinations not only improve the patient’s experience of care but have been shown to save medical systems hundreds of millions of dollars each year.